dylanflesch/archipelago/docs/UpgradeFrom1dot4.md

 - https://github.com/esmero/archipelago-deployment-live/blob/1.5.0/deploy/ec2-docker/docker-compose-aws-s3-arm64.yml
 - https://github.com/esmero/archipelago-deployment-live/blob/1.5.0/deploy/ec2-docker/docker-compose-aws-s3.yml

 And selectively copy images/enviromentals into your production `docker-compose.yml` file.
+Please also read and use [General Installation guide for 1.5.0](../README.md) to ensure you are using the right and new .env.
+Basically have it at hand to validate all your changes.

+**Special NOTE:** Solr 9.8 uses `Modules` instead of libraries and also uses a different Solr OCR Highlight version, which can be seen [here](https://github.com/esmero/archipelago-deployment-live/tree/1.5.0/data_storage/solrlib).
+We have a separte guide (longer/more extensive) for [upgrading Solr](search_solr_index9dot2to9dot8.md).
+You can either start with it or leave it to the end.
+Up to you

+**Special Note2:** Anubis.
+Anubis is a Web Application Firewall that will aid in traffic control generated by AI/ML Bots.
+It uses a special NGINX configuration and special .env variables.
+Don't upgrade to Anubis YET during this process.
+We will provide another guide soon.
+You can also check the [General Installation guide for 1.5.0](../README.md) to install it, since you are actually NOT upgrading but installing from ZERO, with of course, the proper precautions that IF you have already customized your `nginx.default.template` file, you will need to bring those into the newer/needed https://raw.githubusercontent.com/esmero/archipelago-deployment-live/refs/heads/1.5.0/config_storage/nginxconfig/template/nginx.conf.template.anubis which needs to be used as replacement.
+If unsure.
+Don't install/upgrade to Anubis.

+Ok.
+Done with the Notes.

-For this, if you have not already, run:
+If you have not already, navigate to `deploy/ec2-docker` and run:

 ```shell
 docker-compose down
 ```

-Then open your docker-compose.yml file and with one of the previous links open, edit the corresponding service definitions:
+Then open your docker-compose.yml file and with one of the previous links open, edit the corresponding service definitions EXCEPT SOLR (we have a different guide, we told you so already!):

 ```shell
 nano docker-compose.yml